 The chart above shows the 5-year trend of admissions to the facility.
-It depicts both the 13th Circuit admissions and the total admissions to the facility, which includes out-of-circuit admission and DYS admissions.
-(Totals do not include residents who were at the facility prior to the 1st of the year.)
+It depicts both the 13th Circuit admissions and the total admissions to the facility, which includes out-of-circuit admission and DYS.

 The chart above shows the 5-year trend of 13th Circuit admissions to the facility by race.